volitank/nala/docs/nala.8.md

 **\--no-fix-broken**
 : >*\--no-fix-broken* can be used if you don't want Nala to attempt to fix broken packages.
 This switch does nothing if used with **nala --fix-broken**.

+**\--no-install-recommends**
+: >*\--no-install-recommends* stops the installation of recommended packages.
+If this option is selected Nala will display the recommended packages that won't be installed.

+**\--install-suggests**
+: >*\--install-suggests* installs suggested package.
+If this option is not selected Nala will display the suggested packages that won't be installed.

 **\--no-update**
 : >*\--no-update* skips updating the package cache if for whatever reason you would like to skip that.